openhab/openhab-addons/bundles/org.openhab.binding.neohub/README.md

 | portNumber              | Port number of the NeoHub (Default=4242)                                                  |
 | pollingInterval         | Time (seconds) between polling requests to the NeoHub (Minimum=4; Maximum=60; Default=60) |

-Note: You must create ONLY ONE Thing of the type NeoHub; duplicate NeoHub Things risk causing communication errors.

 ## Thing Configuration for "NeoStat" and "NeoPlug"

 The NeoHub Thing connects to the hub (bridge) to communicate with any NeoStat or NeoPlug devices that are connected to it.